Fort Kent, Maine

-Fort Kent is a town in Aroostook County, Maine, United States, situated at the confluence of the Fish River and the Saint John River, on the border with New Brunswick, Canada.
+Fort Kent (French: Fort-Kent) is a town in Aroostook County, Maine, United States, situated at the confluence of the Fish River and the Saint John River, on the border with New Brunswick, Canada.
 The population was 4,067 in the 2020 census.
 Fort Kent is home to an Olympic biathlete training center, an annual CAN-AM dogsled race, and the Fort Kent Blockhouse, built in reaction to the Aroostook War and in modern times designated a national historic site.
 Principal industries include agriculture (particularly potatoes and forestry) and textiles.
 Fort Kent is the northern terminus of U.S. 1 and the ending point of the Northern Forest Canoe Trail.

 History

 Fort Kent was erected in the summer of 1839 as an American border outpost during the undeclared Aroostook War.
 The blockhouse, the first structure built in what is the present-day city of Fort Kent, was named after then-governor of Maine Edward Kent.
 The Saint John River was a log driving route from upstream forests to downstream sawmills and paper mills until the Bangor and Aroostook Railroad and trucks began transporting pulpwood.